andrew/nesbitt.io/_posts/2025-12-24-package-managers-keep-using-git-as-a-database.md

 CocoaPods 1.8 [gave up on git entirely](https://blog.cocoapods.org/CocoaPods-1.8.0-beta/) for most users.
 A CDN became the default, serving podspec files directly over HTTP.
 The migration saved users about a gigabyte of disk space and made `pod install` nearly instant for new setups.

+It’s timely — happened three weeks ago.
+And it shows the pattern is ongoing, not just historical.

+**Nixpkgs**

+Nixpkgs is currently stress-testing GitHub’s infrastructure.
+In November 2025, GitHub contacted the NixOS team about [periodic maintenance jobs failing](https://discourse.nixos.org/t/nixpkgs-core-team-update-2025-11-30-github-scaling-issues/72709) and causing “issues achieving consensus between replicas.”
+If unresolved, the repository could have become read-only.

+The repository totals 83GB with half a million tree objects and 20,000 forks.
+A local clone is only 2.5GB — the rest is GitHub’s fork network storing every pull request branch and merge commit.
+The CI queries mergeability daily, creating new merge commits each time.

+Unlike CocoaPods, Nixpkgs can’t easily move to a CDN.
+The Nix expressions *are* the package definitions, not metadata pointing elsewhere.
+Binary caches already serve built packages over HTTP, but nixpkgs itself remains a git repository — and it’s still growing.

 ## Go modules

 [Grab's engineering team](https://engineering.grab.com/go-module-proxy) went from 18 minutes for `go get` to 12 seconds after deploying a module proxy.
 That's not a typo.
 Eighteen minutes down to twelve seconds.